2021/2022 Composition Competition

 Internationally Acclaimed Concert Organist and recording Artist; Teacher and Educator, New York City

-The Ruth and Clarence Mader Memorial Scholarship Fund is announcing a Composition Competition for an organ work to mark the 50th Anniversary of the founding of the Fund.
-The goal of the competition is to honor the Mader name through a work that will become a lasting staple of the organ repertoire.
+The Ruth and Clarence Mader Memorial Scholarship Fund announced a Composition Competition for an organ work to mark the 50th Anniversary of the founding of the Fund.
+The goal of the competition was to honor the Mader name through a work that will become a lasting staple of the organ repertoire.

 Ruth and Clarence Mader will always be an inspiration to those privileged to have known them.
 The Fund is a response by students, colleagues, family and friends to widespread expressions of appreciation for the high ideals and artistic accomplishments of Ruth and Clarence Mader.